-Many congratulations to Mr Sean Carrie from Newcastle who was voted in as the next President-elect for the BRS at the recent AGM.
+Many congratulations to Mr Sean Carrie from Newcastle who was now taken up post as President of the Society following a handover ceremony at this year's AGM.
 Sean has a long history with the Society and has recently been on the executive council as the Honorary Treasurer.
-Sean will take up his post when the current president Paul White demits from post in 2015.
 Sean is already well known within the rhinology community both nationally and internationally, lecturing often on his extensive experience in endoscopic sinsus and pituitary surgery.
 He is also heavily involved with both ENT-UK and the SAC in more general ENT matters.
 Welcome back, Sean.

-The next Annual Meeting of the British Rhinological Society will be held in Manchester in May 2015 hosted by Tim Woolford and Raj Bhalla.
+The next Annual Meeting of the British Rhinological Society will be held at the Armouries Museum in Leeds on 20th May 2016 hosted by Paul Nix.

-More details will be available nearer the time.
+More details will be made available later in the year.

 All members of the BRS are automatically members of the European Rhinologic Society through association.
 As well as being a member of a Europe-wide society, this will qualify youfor a 10% discount on all ERS-affilliated meetings and courses.

 The society is in a position to be able to offer funding towards a fellowship each year to one of its members.

 Medtronic have generously put up funds of £2000 foar a member of the BRS to attend the American Rhinological Society in Septmeber.

 The BRS can offer a pump-priming grant of up to £3000 towards a member's research project.